felipecbl/SmartOrganizer/README.md

 - Drawer will light up to show the position of the item as well as indicating the quantity using configurable\* color codes.
 - Thresholds can be set to indicate when the quantity of an item is low.\*
 - Add multiple organizers
+- Import/Export data
+- Duplicate items
+- Search items by name or tag

 ## TODO

-- Export and import data
 - Create settings page